Matsadura/ALX_Time_Saver/README.md

 * Fix known issues
 * One-liner commit flag for "push"
 * One-liner output name flag for "compile"
-* Option to create a directory if not found for "mkfiles"
 ```

 ## Installation in 3 Simple Steps 😃